Have you ever been working on something and needed your manager to make a decision? You ask them. And then chase them. And chase again.

 2. They Don’t Know If They Can Make the Decision

 Perhaps your manager doesn’t know if they can make the decision.
 This could be for two reasons.

 First, they know it’s in their gift to have the final say but the outcome of the decision is going to be difficult, or create conflict.
-For example, cancelling a contract or making staff redundant.
+For example, canceling a contract or making staff redundant.
 They could be delaying the decision because they are trying to put off having to make the difficult choice.
-It’s not terribly helpful behaviour, but it’s understandable.
+It’s not terribly helpful behavior, but it’s understandable.

 Second, they don’t know if it is their decision to make.
 Perhaps it looks like it strays into the ownership of another manager.
 Perhaps it affects a team wider than their own.
 For whatever reason, perhaps they are delaying making the decision because they don’t know if it’s their responsibility to do so.

 Resolve by: Talk to your manager.
 You don’t want to suggest that they are scared of making the decision but you could offer to set up a meeting with other managers so that you can all talk through the potential outcomes and how best to approach this challenging situation.